-Roles of laboratory To be successful, PT instructions must be followed carefully, all paper work completed accurately, and results submission deadlines met.
+To be successful, PT instructions must be followed carefully, all paper work completed accurately and results submission deadlines met.
 All PT results, as well as corrective actions, should be recorded and the records maintained for an appropriate period of time.

 PT is a tool to measure laboratory performance.
 Therefore, there must be no difference in the treatment of PT samples and the patient's sample.
-Proficiency testing providers make every effort to produce samples that exactly mimic, or closely resemble, usual samples received from patients.
+PT providers make every effort to produce samples that exactly mimic, or closely resemble, usual samples received from patients.
 PT samples must be processed by normal testing method(s) and involve personnel who routinely perform the testing.

 When PT is used for any purpose other than internal quality improvement, the provider or central organization generally prohibits the discussion of results with other laboratories.
-Some PT organizers send different samples to different groups of laboratories to avoid inter-laboratory discussion.
+Some PT organizers send different samples to different groups of laboratories to avoid interlaboratory discussion.

-Nothing is gained from PT participation unless the information received is directed to improvement in the laboratory.
+PT participation is valuable only if the information received is directed to improvement in the laboratory.

-Limitations It is important to remember that PT does have some limitations and it is not appropriate to use PT as the only means for evaluating the quality of a laboratory.
+It is important to remember that PT does have some limitations and it is not appropriate to use PT as the only means for evaluating the quality of a laboratory.
 PT results are affected by variables not related to patient samples, including preparation of the sample, matrix effects, clerical functions, selection of statistical methods of evaluation, and peer group definition.

-PT will not detect all problems in the laboratory, particularly those that address the pre- and post-examination procedures.
+PT will not detect all problems in the laboratory, particularly those that address the pre-examination and post-examination procedures.